smarkesini/xpack/README.md

 you can use recon.py file in the main folder '[xpack/recon.py](https://github.com/smarkesini/xpack/blob/master/recon.py)', or just copy it to your path.

  The input file is assumed in sinogram order, with data in '\exchange\data' and angles in '\exchange\theta'.

+For MPI use for example:

+>$ mpirun -n 2 recon.py -f file_in.h5 -o '*' --GPU 1 -a 'tv'

+The full list of options type:

 >$ python recon.py -h

-Provides a list of optional parameters, such as  Rotation center, algoritm selection (non-iterative 'iradon', 'sirt', 'cgls', 'tomopy', 'tv'),  regularization parameters, GPU or CPU, chunking (to process piece by piece and save memory), etc.
+Which provides a list of optional parameters (see below).

 If the input file is not given it will generate its own simulation (using tomopy) and save it to file.
 The simulation size is adjustable.
 The output file name is auto-generated if not set from the command line.
 The file name can be '*.h5' or '*.tif'.
-For MPI use for example:

->$ mpirun -n 2 recon.py -f file_in.h5 -o '*' --GPU 1 -a 'tv'

-The input file is assumed in sinogram order, with data in '\exchange\data' and angles in '\exchange\theta' rotation center and other parameters are optionals and described by using the -h flag.
-The full list of options is:

 ```
 usage: recon.py [-h] [-f FILE_IN] [-o FILE_OUT] [-rot_center ROT_CENTER] [-a ALGO] [-G GPU] [-S SHMEM] [-maxiter MAXITER] [-tol TOL] [-max_chunk MAX_CHUNK_SLICE]